rouvinerh/Simple-MVC-PetShop/README.md

-# Simple MVC Website
+# Simple MVC Petshop

-A basic Pet Shop project built using the MVC framework via ASP.NET 7.0.
+A basic web project built using the MVC framework and ASP.NET 7.0.

 Features include:
 * MSSQL backend database